Kostyantyn Gryshchenko: Professional activity

 Among his main achievements during this period were the completion of negotiations of the Association Agreement with the EU in 2012 and finalization of the plan for a visa-free regime with the EU.
 Economic diplomacy was given a special priority.
 Formerly separate and inefficient trade missions were fully integrated into embassies and newly established Council of exporters established under the MFA auspices started to play an important role of promoter for Ukrainian goods and companies in international markets.

 In December 2012 Kostyantyn Gryshchenko was named Vice Prime Minister of Ukraine by Viktor Yanukovych and became the first Foreign Minister in Ukraine's history tapped to leverage his international experience to address domestic social issues.
 His portfolio included science and education, health care, culture, youth and sports.

 Among his priorities were strengthening of drug quality oversight (EU medicine standards were implemented in 2013 for circulation of medicines good manufacturing practice (GMP) and appropriate practice of distribution (GDP) of drugs).
 Ukraine became the first country to ratify the Convention of the Council of Europe on counteraction of falsification of medicines and similar crimes which bear threat to public health –the Medicrime Convention and the first post-Soviet state to introduce criminal liability for falsification of drugs.
 Serious steps were taken to simplify access to anesthetizing medicines for terminal patients.
 Priority attention was paid to improve availability of medical care (development of a network of institutions of primary link and reforming system of emergency medicine), as well as adoption of the draft of Nationwide target social program of counteraction to HIV/AIDS for 2014–2018.

 As Vice Prime Minister, though not directly responsible for foreign policy, Kostyantyn Gryshchenko was on a number of occasions called upon to help Ukrainian citizens in distress.
-In July 2013 on a challenging mission to Tripoli, Libya he secured release of 19 Ukrainians held hostage by anti-government armed militia in the port of Benghazi.
+In July 2013, on a challenging mission to Tripoli, Libya he secured release of 19 Ukrainians held hostage by anti-government armed militia in the port of Benghazi.

 He was dismissed from his position as member of the Cabinet of Ministers of Ukraine on 27 February 2014 by decree of the Verkhovna Rada of Ukraine.

+In July 2022, Ukrainian law enforcement stated that former Foreign Minister Kostyantyn Gryshchenko and former Justice Minister Oleksandr Lavrynovych were under suspicion of high treason for their role in the signing of the Kharkiv Pact with Russia.
+The suspicions were filed in absentia, as the two were "hiding abroad".